 - 2.21 It is assumed that all habitats to be lost can be reinstated in their current position and can be subject to suitable management to achieve a condition identical to that which was achieved pre-development. - 2.22 It has been assumed that trees are to be replaced on a 3 to 1 basis.
-It is assumed where a tree comes out to enable development a new tree will be put back to match the existing, however any additional trees to meet 3:1 ratio would be picked up as part of off-site BNG proposals. - 2.23 There is no on or off-site mitigation considered in this report above re-instatement of habitats lost to their current condition.
-Mitigation for habitat losses is considered separately within a report produced by WSP (REF: RVBC-MH-APP-008_02).
+Newly planted trees have been given an assumed canopy cover of 1m2.
+It is assumed that where a tree comes out it can be replaced in situ to match existing but any additional trees required to meet the 3:1 ratio would be picked up as part of off-site BNG proposals. - 2.23 There is no on or off-site mitigation considered in this report above re-instatement of habitats lost to their current condition.
+Mitigation for habitat losses is considered separately within a report produced by WSP (REF: RVBC-BO-APP-008_02).